-However, people on the video channel are into watching videos and not reading a blog posts.
-Save the word details for your blog!You can have up to 1,000 characters in your YouTube description of each video. #YouTube Click To Tweet
+However, people on the video channel are into watching videos and not reading blog posts.
+Save the word details for your blog content strategy.You can have up to 1,000 characters in your YouTube description of each video. #YouTube Click To Tweet

 YouTube Tags for Videos

-The tags on videos are an important factor in helping videos showing up in search.
+The meta tags on videos are an important factor in helping videos show up in searches.
 This is one of the most overlooked parts of the network today.
 It is the video SEO for your videos.

 Add Your Call To Action Before Publishing

 A call to action works great in the video itself or in the description.
+Use actionable words in the description.
 You can add a link in the description of your video as well.

 Another great call to action would be to ask people to subscribe to your YouTube channel.Another great call to action would be to ask people to subscribe to your YouTube channel. #YouTubetips Click To Tweet